August Volberg

 August Volberg (18 December 1896 Muuksi, Harju County – 21 June 1982 Tallinn) was an Estonian architect and educator.

-In 1927 he graduated from Tallinn Technical School.
-1950-1960 he worked at the architectural bureau Eesti Projekt.
+In 1927, he graduated from Tallinn Technical School.
+In 1930, the Estonian Red Cross sanatorium in Haapsalu, named after General Johan Laidoner, was designed by August Volberg.
+The building was completed in 1937.
+From 1950-1960, he worked at the architectural bureau Eesti Projekt.
 From 1946 until 1954, he worked as a lecturer at the Tallinn Polytechnic Institute.
-From In 1964 until 1981, he was a lecturer at the Estonian SSR State Art Institute; from 1971, he was the institute's head of the department of architecture.
+From 1964 until 1981, he was a lecturer at the Estonian SSR State Art Institute; from 1971, he was the institute's head of the department of architecture.